 Point-of-view: In a criminal case, the trial issue is “did the accused act criminally?”
 What matters most is what the accused reasonably believed at the time.
 See, Minnesota Statutes Section 609.06, Subdivision 1 (“… when the following circumstances exist or the actor reasonably believes them to exist …”).
 That is because criminal law requires some level of criminal intent, before there can be a crime.

-If a person not only believed something to be true, but also it would be reasonable for a person in his or her shoes to believe that something at the time; then that will usually decide in the minds of others whether there was criminal intent or not.
+If a person believed something to be true, and a person in his or her shoes would reasonably believe it; then that will usually decide in the minds of others whether there was criminal intent.
 This is important for many reasons.

 One big one is that every person witnessing an event has their own unique point of view, their own perception, influenced by many things.
-For purposes of self-defense laws, the perspective that matters is that of the accused.
+But for purposes of self-defense laws, the perspective that matters is that of the accused.

 Subjective belief plus reasonable belief

-If a person feels threatened without any doubt in their mind at all, then they have a subjective belief that they are under threat.
+If a person feels threatened; then they have a subjective belief that they are under threat.

 But is that perception reasonable?
 In other words, would “a reasonable person in the defendant’s shoes” feel threatened in the same situation?
 If so, then the defendant’s subjective belief that he or she was under threat, was a reasonable belief.